 The dream = getting paid to shop, amiright?

 Ebates is so dead simple that if you’re not signed up yet, you will be in 5 seconds.
-Ebates pays you cash back when you shop the stores you’re already buying from online.
+With Ebates you earn cash back when you shop the stores you’re already buying from online.

 Create an account > start any shopping trip through ebates first (or download their really easy browser plug in) > shop as usual > earn cash back.